Empress Wei (Tang dynasty): In exile

-Li Zhe was constantly in fear in exile, as Empress Dowager Wu had previously shown willingness to kill her own children—having forced his older brother Li Xián to commit suicide in 684 and having been rumored to have poisoned another older brother, Li Hong, in 675—and whenever there would be imperial messengers arriving from then-capital Luoyang, he would consider committing suicide, fearing that they brought orders for even worse fates.
+Li Zhe was constantly in fear in exile, as Empress Dowager Wu had previously shown willingness to kill her own children — having forced his older brother Li Xián to commit suicide in 684 and having been rumored to have poisoned another older brother, Li Hong, in 675 — and whenever imperial messengers were arriving from then-capital Luoyang, he would consider committing suicide, fearing that they brought orders for even worse fates for him.
 Princess Wei would repeatedly tell him:

 There is no set pattern to bad and good fortune.
 Since we will all die one day anyway, why hasten death?

-At this point, they were deeply in love with each other, and at another point, he told her:
+During this time, Li Zhe and Princess Wei were deeply in love with each other.
+At one point, he told her:

 If we will see the light of day again, I will not stop you from doing anything.

-While they in exile, she gave birth to their youngest daughter, Li Guo'er—whose name Guo'er meant, "child who was wrapped" and referred to how, when she was born, Li Zhe was required to take off his shirt and wrap her in the shirt.
+While in exile, she gave birth to their youngest daughter, Li Guo'er (later Princess Anle).
+Her name Guo'er meant "child who was wrapped", referring to how, when she was born, Li Zhe had to take off his outer coat and wrap her in it.
 Li Zhe and Princess Wei both greatly favored this child born in distress.

 Meanwhile, while Li Zhe and Princess Wei were in exile, so were Wei Xuanzhen and his family.
 After Wei Xuanzhen died soon thereafter, a local tribal chief, Ning Chengji (寧承基), demanded to marry Princess Wei's younger sister.
 When Princess Wei's mother Lady Cui refused, Ning killed her and her four sons Wei Xun (韋洵), Wei Hao (韋浩), Wei Dong (韋洞), and Wei Ci (韋泚).

 While Li Zhe and Princess Wei were in exile, Empress Dowager Wu had, in 690, forced Li Zhe's brother Li Dan to yield the throne to her, interrupting the Tang dynasty and establishing her own Zhou dynasty with her as "emperor" (thereafter known as Wu Zetian).
 She created the now-removed Li Dan as her crown prince, but constantly suspected him of secretly plotting against her, and in 693, she killed his wife Crown Princess Liu and concubine Consort Dou, and further investigated him for treason, stopping the investigation only when his servant, An Jinzang, cut open his own belly to swear that Li Dan would never commit treason.
 She nevertheless repeatedly considered replacing him with her nephews Wu Chengsi the Prince of Wei and Wu Sansi the Prince of Liang.

 By 698, however, the chancellor Di Renjie had convinced Wu Zetian that it was to her sons, not her nephews, that she should turn for support.
 Di's fellow chancellors Wang Fangqing and Wang Jishan, as well as Wu Zetian's lovers Zhang Yizhi and Zhang Changzong and her confidant Ji Xu also supported the idea of summoning Li Zhe from exile.
 In spring 698, Wu Zetian summoned Li Zhe and his family back to Luoyang.